-Young men who have joined the terrorism track in Islamic countries, believers in Jihad like the Boston bombers here in the US, members of violent white supremicist groups, and young men who spend most of their waking hours playing violent video games, dream at night of terrorist acts.
+Young men who have joined the Islamic terrorism track in the Middle East, American and European believers in Jihadist Islam like the Boston bombers here in the US and the murderers this week in Paris, members of violent white supremicist groups, and young men who spend most of their waking hours playing violent video games, dream at night of terrorist acts.

 How to kill and maim is truly the subject of their dreams according to former terrorist Tawfik Hamid, author of the book Inside Jihad.
-Dr. Hamid was recruited by a terrorist Jihadist group in Cairo when he was an impressionable medical student some years ago.
+Some years ago as an impressionable young man in medical school in Cairo, Dr. Hamid was recruited by a terrorist Jihadist group.
 During his terrorist training he was an associate of Zawahiri, now the head of Al Qaeda.
-He knows of young terrorists' dreams because he dreamed this way himself during his years of terririst training.
+Dr. Hamid knows of young terrorists' dreams because he dreamed this way himself during his years of terrorist training.

 Terrorism is a large-scale version of domestic violence.
 Terrorists treat populations the way domestic abusers treat their spouses and/or children.
 The abuser mentality in both cases makes domination a life goal.